saidunazar/saidunazar.github.io/README.md

 #### CGI | Consultant

-> Leading and overseeing UI development for AWS payments pod.
-Analyze, design and development of existing and new react components.
-Working alongside DevOps engineers to setup CI/CD pipeline.
-Code reviews and mentoring of junior developers for the team.
+> Led the UI development for HSBC Payments Enquiry project.
+Developed application from scratch, using React 16, Redux and Storybook components, and incorporated REST APIs for data consumption.
+Ensured optimal code quality and security by regularly implementing various scan tools, performing unit testing using Jest.
+Worked on optimizing website performance by using performance testing tools such as Lighthouse and Chrome DevTools.
+Worked closely with DevOps engineers to set up CI/CD pipeline and deploy application to AWS ECS instance.

 #### Allianz | Senior Software Engineer

-> Worked with digital services team to create UI features, functionalities and capabilities using Angular.
-Collaborated with Backend team for the development of API.
-Performed peer to peer code reviews and developer testing to meet QA targets.
+> Developed UI features, functionalities, and capabilities using Angular, ensuring smooth performance and user experience.
+Collaborated with designers to create style sheets using HTML and CSS (SCSS) that adhered to best practices for responsive design and accessibility.
+Developed responsive UIs as per UX designs and tested device compatibility using BrowserStack.
+Conducted unit testing using Karma and Jasmine to ensure high code quality and reduce bugs.
+Utilized web content management tools such as Adobe Experience Manager to maintain and update web content.

 #### Freelance | Web Developer

-> Helped digital transformation of SMEs by providing various web/digital solutions.
-Worked closely with the clients to gather requirements and to keep project on track.
-Established hosting for each projects and ensured successful deployment for the clients.
+> Helped digital transformation of SMEs by providing web/digital solutions.
+Collaborated closely with clients to gather requirements and ensure projects were on track, delivering solutions that met their specific needs.
+Developed features, functionalities, and capabilities using Bootstrap, jQuery, JavaScript, CodeIgniter, and MySQL.
+Established hosting for each project and ensured successful deployment for the client.

 ---